LEAOSILVA/tw-portfolio/docs/docs-example/tutorials.md

 ---
-sidebar_position: 5
+sidebar_position: 6
 ---

-# Tutorials
+# Tutorial

-This tutorial was created to support a solution offered by Sensedia for its Open Finance customers in Brazil.
+This tutorial explains how to integrate Sensedia’s API Platform and Events Hub to help Open Finance customers in Brazil comply with Central Bank requirements.

-The solution helps institutions comply with Central Bank requirements by integrating two Sensedia products: API Platform and Events Hub.

-The documentation is originally published at [Sensedia Docs | Open Finance | Data Quality Engine](https://docs.sensedia.com/en/open-finance-guide/Latest/mqd.html)
+I was tasked with creating it under a tight deadline, with limited prior knowledge of Open Finance (as I was not part of the Open Finance team).
+By clearly demonstrating the integrated use of these products, the tutorial enabled the immediate onboarding of eight clients, showing how effective documentation can deliver real business impact even under challenging conditions.

 ## Data Quality Engine